-Your county may have requirements in addition to what is stated below, so you should always check your county court rules on your county’s local website to find out what other steps you may need to take.
+Your county may have requirements in addition to the information below, so you should always check the court rules on your county’s local website to find out what other steps you may need to take.

 If you have specific questions about your particular case, you should contact an experienced Arkansas family law attorney.

 The first form to complete when filing for divorce is the “Complaint for Divorce.”
-The spouse filing for divorce is referred to as the “Plaintiff,” and the other spouse is the “Defendant.”
+The spouse filing for divorce is the “Plaintiff,” and the other spouse is the “Defendant.”

-If you and your spouse have agreed on all of your divorce issues, you may be able to do an “uncontested divorce,” where you and your spouse agree on everything to be decided, but you would need to prepare and sign a property settlement agreement and state that all issues raised in your complaint have been resolved.
+If you and your spouse can agree on all of your divorce issues, you may be able to proceed with an uncontested divorce, which minimizes court intervention and many of the headaches of a contested divorce.
+You would need to prepare and sign a property settlement agreement and state that you have resolved all the issues raised in your complaint for the court to accept it.

 “Filing” for divorce means you have given your divorce complaint to the clerk’s office or the circuit court in the county where you’re filing.
-You’ll give a copy of your signed complaint to the clerk, and they should give you a copy with a date stamp and notation showing that it has been filed with the court.
+You’ll provide a copy of your signed complaint to the clerk, and they should give you a copy with a date stamp and notation, showing that the court received it

 You have to give your spouse a copy of your filed complaint - this is called “serving” your complaint.
-You can serve your complaint on your spouse in any county of the state of Arkansas.
+You can serve the paperwork on your spouse in any county of the state of Arkansas.
 There are several ways to serve your complaint on your spouse.

 You may also have your complaint served by the sheriff’s office in your county.
-The sheriff will pick up the complaint from the clerk’s office and deliver it to your spouse.
-The sheriff will then return to the clerk’s office and make a note in your court docket that your spouse was either served personally, or the complaint was left at the residence, which also qualifies as service.
+The sheriff will pick up the documents from the clerk’s office and deliver them to your spouse.
+The sheriff will return the documents to the clerk’s office and make a note in your court docket that your spouse received the paperwork, either personally or by the sheriff leaving the paperwork at the residence, which also qualifies as service.

 You may serve your spouse by registered or certified mail.
-If your spouse accepts the package, the return receipt showing it has been delivered is your proof to the court that you have served your spouse with the complaint.
-If your spouse refuses service, the court will accept the certification showing it was refused as if the package has been delivered.
+If your spouse accepts the package, the return receipt showing delivery is your proof to the court that you served your spouse with the complaint.
+If your spouse refuses service, the court will accept the certification of refusal and proceed as if your spouse received the documents.

 You can find detailed information on the divorce process and related issues at our section on Arkansas Divorce and Family Laws.

-For the full text of the law governing filing for divorce, custody, child support and alimony in Arkansas, see Arkansas Code, §9-12-1 through §9-14-807. http://www.lexisnexis.com/hottopics/arcode/Default.asp
+For the full text of the law governing filing for divorce, custody, child support, and alimony in Arkansas, see Arkansas Code, §9-12-1 through §9-14-807.